bytecodealliance/wasm-micro-runtime/README.md

 ### Build the mini product

 WAMR supports building the iwasm VM core only (no app framework) to the mini product.
 The WAMR mini product takes the WASM application file name as input, and then executes it.
 For the detailed procedure, see **[build WAMR VM core](./doc/build_wamr.md)** and **[build and run WASM application](./doc/build_wasm_app.md)**.

 ### Embed WAMR VM core

 WAMR provides a set of C API for loading the WASM module, instantiating the module and invoking a WASM function from a native call.
 For the details, see [embed WAMR VM core](./doc/embed_wamr.md).

 Application framework
 ===================================

 By using the iwasm VM core, we are flexible to build different application frameworks for the specific domains, although it would take quite some efforts.

 The WAMR has offered a comprehensive framework for programming WASM applications for device and IoT usages.
-The framework supports running multiple applications, and the event driven based programming model.
+The framework supports running multiple applications, which are based on the event driven programming model.
 Here are the supporting API sets by the [WAMR application library](./doc/wamr_api.md) :

 - Timer
 - Micro service (Request/Response) and Pub/Sub inter-app communication